rdacorporation/sharepoint-react-app-boilerplate/README.md

 3. Remove any already-configured authentication by removing the `sp-rest-proxy` folder.
 4. Utilize the app credentials by running `yarn start` and supplying the client id and secret recorded in step 1.
 5. Develop your application.
-6. Follow the steps above to build a docker container and host on container hosting services such as DigitalOcean, Azure App Service for Containers or AKS.
+6. Host the application using [sp-rest-proxy](https://github.com/koltyakov/sp-rest-proxy).
+For instance, by following the steps above to build a docker container, pushing it to a docker hub and utilizing hosting services such as [DigitalOcean](https://www.digitalocean.com/docs/one-clicks/docker/), [Azure App Service for Containers](https://azure.microsoft.com/en-us/services/app-service/containers/) or [AKS](https://azure.microsoft.com/en-us/services/kubernetes-service/).

 ### - Can I deploy my application that I created with sharepoint-react-app-boilerplate via a SharePoint app?